Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Squeezed Coherent states

 the canonical commutation relation can thus be rewritten as:

 Here $\Omega$ is the symplectic matrix defined as

 The covariance matrix of a generic pure Gaussian state can be written as:

-In order to be physical, it is well known that the covariance matrix has to respect the following inequality \cite{Simon1994}:
+The covariance matrix $\Sigma$, besides being real, symmetric, and positive-definite, must also satisfy the quantum uncertainty principle, which requires the matrix $\Sigma + \frac{i}{2}\Omega$ to be positive semi-definite \cite{Simon1994}.

-In general, checking the validity of Eq.~\eqref{eq:Heis} for a generic covariance matrix $\Sigma$ is a difficult task.
+In general, checking the positive semi-definiteness of a generic covariance matrix $\Sigma$ is a nontrivial task.
 In order to overcome this issue we construct a physical covariance matrix by applying squeezing and displacement operators \cite{Walls2008}.
 Namely, a squeezed coherent state is defined as

 where $\ket0$ is the vacuum state, while $\hat D$ and $\hat S$ are respectively the displacement and the squeezing operator: